QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata.md

 # Setting Up World Data
 This guide will cover setting up a simple map with 3 rooms, but can be extrapolated to any sized map.
 Most blueprints which I say "drag" or "place" into the level will be found at `/Content/Mods/Template/Blueprints/WorldData/`

+Keep in mind, in vanilla RoN maps, world data is mostly automatically generated, so manually setting this up isn't an exact science concerning measurements/spacing.

 ## Tool
 This guide makes heavy use of the Editor Utility Widget called `BPW_WorldDataHelper`.